Why now

 OfRoot sits between passive health tracking and the moment someone needs a clearer account before care.

-People are collecting more health signal every year through Apple Health and wearables, but care conversations still often begin with memory and screenshots.
+People are collecting more daily health details every year, but care conversations still often begin with memory and screenshots.

-OfRoot starts with the person trying to understand a recent symptom or health change, then supports the handoff into care.
+OfRoot starts with the person trying to understand what changed, then turns that context into a private timeline before care.

-The launch stays narrow: Apple Health, symptom context, summaries, and visit-ready handoff before broad connector expansion.
+The launch stays narrow: Daily Check-In, private timeline, Timeline Confidence, Health Guide, and visit-ready handoff before broad connector expansion.

-The near-term product is not a broad wearable marketplace.
-It is a focused loop: Health app data, symptom context, readable summaries, health scores, and a cleaner handoff.
+The near-term product is not a broad device-data marketplace.
+It is a focused loop: Daily Check-Ins, optional Health app data, Timeline Confidence, reports, and a cleaner handoff.

 The same timeline can support reporting, review, and follow-up conversations when care teams need context.